mvyasu/tf-lore/content/Seasons/S05/06_World_Tour.md

 **Arenas:** Las Vegas, Seoul, Bernal, Skyway Stadium **Modifiers:** None

->**Scotty:** The VAIIYA chapter has closed and now it's time to welcome ISEUL-T World Tour in style!
+>**SCOTTY:** The VAIIYA chapter has closed and now it's time to welcome ISEUL-T World Tour in style!
 >
->**June:** Last season, ISEUL-T stood out as our fan-favorite sponsor and they'll be looking to replicate that success with an even bolder look.
+>**JUNE:** Last season, ISEUL-T stood out as our fan-favorite sponsor and they'll be looking to replicate that success with an even bolder look.
 >
->**Scotty:** Alright ISEUL-T, the stage is yours!
+>**SCOTTY:** Alright ISEUL-T, the stage is yours!
 Let's get this rolling!
 ### WEEK 2 - TIME TO SHINE

 **Arenas:** Seoul, Fortune Stadium, Horizon, Las Vegas **Modifiers:**
 - Stay near your Cashout stations to gain a fan bonus.

->**Scotty:** A new World Tour stop and a new chance to impress the fans!
+>**SCOTTY:** A new World Tour stop and a new chance to impress the fans!
 Right June?
 >
->**June:** Yup!
+>**JUNE:** Yup!
 And this time it's all about presence.
 Staying close to a cashout station you control means you'll rack up extra fans.
 >
->**Scotty:** And it's all thanks to ISEUL-T, making sure this stop is your time to shine!
+>**SCOTTY:** And it's all thanks to ISEUL-T, making sure this stop is your time to shine!
 >
->**June:** The stage is set contestants!
+>**JUNE:** The stage is set contestants!
 Let's see who truly shines!
 ### WEEK 3 - STRIKE A POSE

 **Arenas:** Kyoto, Bernal, Skyway Stadium, Fortune Stadium